CaptainTotte/Quiz/README.md

 Welcome to the Jeopardy-Inspired Quiz Game!
 This project is a web-based quiz game inspired by the popular TV show Jeopardy.
 Players can select categories and point values to answer questions, and the game includes features like a reset button, an admin panel for managing questions, and interactive animations.

+## Disclaimer

+This application is designed for temporary or local use during events or livestreams.
+As such, robust security measures—such as secure username/password management and proper database integration—have not been implemented.
+It is intended for event-specific use only.

 ## Features

 - **Interactive Game Board**: Players can click on categories and point values to reveal questions.